Friday, September 30, 2022

 Even as we will enter into such a season where there is withdrawal from life at large, as light diminishes and hope shrinks under the gravity of despair, as new powers of darkness hover overhead, there is a broadening of the personhood under such a temerity of challenge.

 That’s what must be held in tension all along—when you’re going through hell, keep going, as Sir Winston Churchill said, because hell is a place, a situation, a time, a bearing, and it’s not a destination.
-It takes such courage to face hell, to travel so close to it, to approach it knowing it nears upon the moment.
+It takes fortitude to face hell, to travel so close to it, to approach it knowing it nears upon the moment.

 The moment of overwhelm in depression comes like a thief in the night.
 When it’s snuck up on you a few times, it leaves you feeling vulnerable to its capacity to drag you under, especially as a bout of acceptance is enjoyed for its fleetingness.
 The scary reality in that bout of acceptance is it will end at some point, and as peace ebbs quickly away, despair fills the void with cosmic emptiness that resembles death.